armbian/build/documentation/geek-faq.md

 Additional clarification:

 - **KERNEL_ONLY** - if we want to compile kernel, u-boot, headers and dtbs package only.
-The output is .tar file in target subdirectory.
-By default this is output/kernel.
 - **SOURCE_COMPILE** is useful switch when we are building images and we already compiled kernel before.
-All kernel builds are cached in output/kernel by default until they are removed manually.
+All kernel builds are cached in output/cache by default until they are removed manually.
 If we choose this option, we will be selecting one of previously compiled kernels.
 - **KERNEL_CONFIGURE** will bring up kernel configurator otherwise kernel will be compiled with script presets located in lib/config/linux-*.config
 - **KERNEL_CLEAN** executes "MAKE clean" on sources before compilation.
-- **BUILD_DESKTOP** is an experimental feature to build a desktop on the top of the system with hw acceleration for some boards.
+- **BUILD_DESKTOP** builds a desktop on the top of the system with hw acceleration for some boards.
 - **AFTERINSTALL** is a variable with command executed in a process of building just before closing image to insert some of your custom applications or fixes.
 - **KERNELTAG** is a TAG for specific kernel source.
 Some sources doesn't have that.
 - **FBTFT** is a [driver for small displays](https://github.com/notro/fbtft).
 Only applicable for old kernels (3.4-3.14)